mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 ## Q1.
 Logistic regression model

-We use scikit-learn to obtain our logistic regression model, so we start by creating a **target vector** and a **feature matrix**.
-Here, the target vector is the last column (`churn`), and the feature matrix is made of the other columns.
+We use scikit-learn to obtain our logistic regression model.
+We start by creating a **target vector** and a **feature matrix**.
+The target vector is the last column (`churn`), and the feature matrix is made of the other columns.

 ```
 In [3]: y = df['churn']
    ...: X = df.drop(columns='churn')
 ```

 Alternatively, we could have used `.iloc` specifications here.
-Now, we import the **estimator class** `LogisticRegression()` from the scikit-learn subpackage `linear_model`.
-We instantiate an estimator from this class, calling it `clf`.
+Next, we import the **estimator class** `LogisticRegression()` from the scikit-learn subpackage `linear_model`, instantiating an estimator from this class, which we calling `clf` (to remind us that it is a classifier).
 Instead of accepting the default parameter values, as we did in example ML-04, we increase the **maximum number of iterations**.
 Using the default `max_iter=100` would have raised a warning indicating that the optimization process has not converged.

 ```
 In [4]: from sklearn.linear_model import LogisticRegression